C-PONS-DEV/website_base/README.md

     - Automatic date in JavaScript for copyright

-    - Page footer fixed, reacts automatically to adding sections to stay at the bottom of the web page
+    - Page footer stared, reacts automatically when adding sections in order to make them stay at the bottom of the web page